The most expensive wine collections that have gone under the hammer

 Oenophiles create their wine collections with exquisite burgundies, whites and rosés.
 Among them are usually fine wine bottles that made news for fetching high prices at auctions as well.
 But building such a collection requires great dedication and passion, as the most expensive wine collections come with a legacy of their own that makes them worth millions of dollars.

 In September 2023, Taiwanese billionaire Pierre Chen grabbed attention when he announced his plans to auction his rare wine collection.
-The 10th richest person in the country, Chen, whose net worth stands at around USD 5.5 billion (INR 4,58,23 crore approx.) according to Forbes (as of 3 November 2023), has amassed a stunning and valuable wine collection over four decades.
+The 10th richest person in the country, Chen, whose net worth stands at around USD 5.5 billion according to Forbes (as of 3 November 2023), has amassed a stunning and valuable wine collection over four decades.

 So much so that now a part of it is going under the hammer at Sotheby’s.
 The auction house will be hosting five sales, aptly named The Epicurean’s Atlas, across the globe to sell 25,000 of his expensive wine bottles.
 Starting with Hong Kong on 24 and 25 November 2023, the auctions will continue throughout 2024 in Paris, Beaune and New York, winding up in Hong Kong.